erincunningham7/project-portfolio-two-/README.md

 **F04 Score**

 * Once the player has answered all questions they recieve their score once the quiz ends.
 The user has the option to restard the quiz if they like.

+* The start again button is interactive too, like the start button seen in the welcome introduction of the quiz.

 ![Image](assets/images/score.png)